 Outside the body, copper has been used since 8,000 B.C. for a wide variety of purposes, including its antimicrobial (e.g. kills bacteria) applications.
 This is because copper causes the outer membranes of bacteria to rupture, which results in water and nutrient loss, thereby causing the cell to weaken and die.

-At its most basic, copper wear is a broad sub-category of products intended to be worn on the outside of your body, encompassing knee and elbow sleeves, gloves, and even socks, which are comprised of two primary components:
+At its most basic, the copper-infused product is a broad sub-category of products intended to be worn on the outside of your body, encompassing knee and elbow sleeves, gloves, and even socks, which are comprised of two primary components: